MitalTopiwala/FAQBot/README.md

 # FAQBot

-A bot that asnwers FAQs.
+A Discord bot that asnwers FAQs.

 ## Intro